pnnl/GenrAItOR/paper/paper.md

 # Methods

 Obtaining a domain-specific LLM is typically achieved through fine-tuning (FT) or retrieval-augmented generation (RAG).
 However, both approaches have limitations.
-FT is restricted to information within the training data but does not require context <!--- Add citation--->.
-RAG, on the other hand, may retrieve irrelevant contextual documents, but is more generally applicable given its access to context documents <!--- Add citation--->.
+FT is restricted to information within the training data but does not require context. <!-- TODO: cite --> RAG, on the other hand, may retrieve irrelevant contextual documents, but is more generally applicable given its access to context documents (@zhou_lima_2023).

-The RAFT approach is a combination of FT and RAG such that models can better retrieve relevant documents for queries by virtue of finetuning <!--- Add citation--->.
+The RAFT approach is a combination of FT and RAG such that models can better retrieve relevant documents for queries by virtue of finetuning (@zhang_raft_2024).

 An overview of our development of a RAFT model is provided by Figure 1, and more detailed steps are: